sunhailin-Leo/triton-service-go/README.md

 ### Attention

-* Currently only supported up to version 21.05 (Triton Inference Server), but compatible with 9x% of 22.07 versions
+* ~~Currently only supported up to version 21.05 (Triton Inference Server), but compatible with 9x% of 22.07 versions~~
+* Currently supported base on version 22.07

 ---